patriciogonzalezvivo/eyeo16/README.md

 **Combined it's possible to construct a terrain with world coverage** and see **what areas are affected by the sea level rising**.

-Althought sea-level-rise **estimates disagree**, and it's hard to find consensus on papers, this map will be useful to **help with the communication arround climate change**.
+Although sea-level-rise **estimates disagree**, and it's hard to find consensus on papers, this map will be useful to **help with the communication around climate change**.

 --